 Peanut oil is a vegetable oil, which is mostly used for cooking, but by virtue of its qualities, it falls into the category of natural oils for hair care.
 It’s aka groundnut oil or arachis oil.

-- Unrefined Peanut Oil/Cold Pressed: This type of peanut oil has been processed mildly to retain as much of its natural qualities as possible.
+Unrefined peanut oil has been processed mildly to retain as much of its natural qualities as possible.

 Benefits of Peanut Oil for Hair